Trann009/inet_4031_adduser_script/README.md

 ## Input File Format

 The input file must be a text file where each line contains the following fields, separated by the character ":"
-**Username: Password:Last name:First Name: Groups(Doesn't have to be assigned and can be skipped using the character "-")** Also, while running the file, please remember if lines start with the character "#", it will be skipped as the script treats them as a skip.
+**Username:Password:Last name:First Name: Groups(Doesn't have to be assigned and can be skipped using the character "-")** Also, while running the file, please remember if lines start with the character "#", it will be skipped as the script treats them as a skip.
 If the file format also doesnt contain 5 sections, it will also be skipped in the script.